Stochastic modeling of gene expression: application of ensembles of trajectories: Mathematical preliminaries

 in which $\vert P(t) \rangle $ is the probability vector at time $t$ and $H$ is the stochastic generator of the process with the following property

 where we have defined a summation vector $\langle 1 \vert$ as $\langle 1 \vert \equiv \sum_{c} \langle c \vert$.
 In the long time limit the steady-state probability vector satisfies

-Instead of looking at the time-evolution of the probability vector and calculating the average values of the observables over a static ensemble of configurations, we can look at realizations or trajectories of the process in the space of configurations of the system and then, by defining dynamical observables over these trajectories, we can study the dynamical properties of the process such as dynamical phase transitions~\cite{TCh15,Ltraj}.
+Instead of looking at the time-evolution of the probability vector and calculating the average values of the observables over a static ensemble of configurations, we can look at realizations or trajectories of the process in the space of configurations of the system.
+By defining dynamical observables over these trajectories, we can then study the dynamical properties of the process such as dynamical phase transitions~\cite{TCh15,Ltraj}.
 There are usually two types of dynamical observables or equivalently time-integrated observables.
 The first type is a purely spatial observable and depends on both the configurations that the system meets along a trajectory and the time it spends in each configuration.
 This type of a time-integrated observable which is a functional of the trajectory can be written as

 in which $\phi_{c(t_i)}$ is the increment of the observable when it meets the configuration $c$ at time $t_i$.
+For example, $\phi _c (t_i)$ can be density of particles or energy of the system associated with configuration $c$ at time $t_i$.
 The second type of a time-integrated observable depends on the transitions among consecutive configurations along a trajectory and can be written as

-in which the increment of this current is denoted by $\theta_{c(t_i)\to c(t_{i+1})}$~\cite{T09,JS10}.
+in which the increment of this current is denoted by $\theta_{c(t_i)\to c(t_{i+1})}$.
+This kind of dynamical observable is sometimes called current-like observable, such as particle current, entropy production rate and activity.
+For example, taking $\theta_{c(t_i) \to c(t_{i+1})}=1$ for all transitions led to counting the number of configuration changes during the observation time which is called the activity of a system~\cite{T09,JS10}.
 We can build an ensemble of trajectories in different ways as we do in traditional classical statistical mechanics for the ensemble of configurations.
 This will be discussed in the following.